JLBLine/WODEN/docs/sphinx/testing/cmake_testing/calculate_visibilities.rst

      - 3
      - 3
      - 27

 All sources are given an *RA,Dec* equal to the phase centre, and a Stokes I flux density of 0.3333333333333333 Jy.
 Each type of flux component (either POWER_LAW, CURVED_POWER_LAW, or LIST) are set up so they have a perfectly flat spectrum.

-This way, the output visibilities (in the absence of a primary beam) should be fully real, and equal to the sum of the number of COMPONENTs in the sky model multiplied by 0.3333333333333333.
-This numerical 1/3 flux is a good test of the precision of the FLOAT and DOUBLE compiled codes.
+In addition to the Stokes I parameters above, each component is given a linear and circular polarisation component.
+Again, the polarised components are given flat spectras and a reference flux density of 0.3333333333333333 Jy.
+The linear polarisation is given an RM of zero, meaning Stokes Q is equal to the linear polarisation flux, and Stokes U is zero.
+All versions of the polarisation models are tested (power-law, curved power-law, and polarisation fraction).

+This way, the expected sum of Stokes IQUV are simply multiples of the number of components in the model, modulu the beam response (see below).

 .. note::

-	Given all sources are at phase centre, this means the cross-correlations and the auto-correlations should have exactly the same values.
+	Given all sources are at phase centre, and the beam model is the same for all antennas, the cross-correlations and the auto-correlations should have exactly the same values.
 So in all tests described below, ``calculate_visibilities`` is run with both ``woden_settings->do_autos`` set to 0 and to 1.
 If the autos are calculated, the number of output visibilities should double (as I only simulate three baselines from three antennas here).
 The latter half are where the autos are set, and are tested to be equal to the expected values for the crosses.

 When the tests have a single COMPONENT per SOURCE, I use a POWER_LAW type flux behaviour.
 When there are three COMPONENTs, I use one of each of POWER_LAW,